1991 Canada Cup

 The 1991 Labatt Canada Cup was a professional international ice hockey tournament played in August and September 1991.
 The finals took place in Montreal on September 14 and Hamilton on September 16, and were won by Canada.
-The Canadians defeated the USA in a two-game sweep, to win the fifth and final Canada Cup.
+The Canadians defeated the USA in a two-game sweep, to secure the fifth and final Canada Cup.
 The tournament was replaced by the World Cup of Hockey in 1996.

 Of the five Canada Cup tournaments, this is the only one in which a team went undefeated; Canada compiled a record of six wins and two ties in eight games.
 The first tie was a stunning 2–2 result with underdog Finland on the opening day of the tournament, who got spectacular goaltending from Markus Ketterer.
 Finland surprised many by finishing in third place in the round robin; the first time they had ever qualified for the semi-finals in the history of the Canada Cup.
 The Americans were also very strong, as they iced their best international line-up to date.
-They went a perfect 5–0 against European competition in the tournament, while losing three times to Canada.
+They went a perfect 5–0 against European competition in the tournament while losing three times to Canada.

-The team representing the USSR was relatively weak compared to past tournaments, it did not have many of its top stars due to severe political turmoil at home, many players declining to play for the team, and purposely left off the roster (such as Pavel Bure, Vladimir Konstantinov, etc.) for fears of defection.
+The team representing the USSR was relatively weak compared to past tournaments.
+It did not have many of its top stars due to severe political turmoil at home, with many players declining to play for the team or purposely left off the roster (such as Pavel Bure and Vladimir Konstantinov) for fears of defection.